Trepan-Debuggers/trepan-xpy/README.md

 In this section we'll these some interesting debugger commands that are not common in Python debuggers:

 - `stepi` to step a bytecode instruction
-- `set logtrace` to show a the x-python log "info"-level log  tracing.
+- `set loglevel` to show a the x-python log "info"-level log  tracing.
 - `info stack` to show the current stack frame evaluation stack

 <pre>$ <b>trepan-xpy test/example/gcd.py 3 5</b>